-- 2.38 We will stop handling a complaint at any time if: - (a) we form the view that it is outside our jurisdiction; - (b) the consumer or occupier withdraws the complaint; or - (c) the consumer or occupier initiates a claim in a court or tribunal or lodges a complaint with another body while we are considering the same matter. - 2.39 We may decide to stop handling a complaint when we consider it is reasonable to do so, such as when: - (a) the consumer or occupier dies; - (b) the member ceases to trade; - (c) the parties to the complaint have agreed to a resolution that fully resolves the issues in dispute; - (d) the consumer's or occupier's conduct is unreasonable; - (e) the complaint is not made in good faith; - (f) the consumer or occupier does not respond to our request for information or for documents relevant to handling the complaint;

-- (g) the value of the consumer's or occupier's claim for compensation exceeds \$100,000; or - (h) the complaint is more appropriately dealt with by another body or in another forum. - 2.40 We will only recommence handling complaints we have stopped handling in exceptional circumstances.
+- 2.44 We will stop handling a complaint at any time if: - (a) we form the view that it is outside our jurisdiction; - (b) the consumer or occupier withdraws the complaint; or - (c) the consumer or occupier initiates a claim in a court or tribunal or lodges a complaint with another body while we are considering the same matter unless there are exceptional circumstances. - 2.45 We may decide to stop handling a complaint when we consider it is reasonable to do so, such as when: - (a) the consumer or occupier dies; - (b) the member ceases to trade; - (c) the parties to the complaint have agreed to a resolution that fully resolves the issues in dispute; - (d) the consumer's or occupier's conduct is unreasonable; - (e) the complaint is not made in good faith; - (f) the consumer or occupier does not respond to our request for information or for documents relevant to handling the complaint; - (g) the value of the consumer's or occupier's claim for compensation exceeds \$100,000; - (h) the complaint is more appropriately dealt with by another body or in another forum; or - (i) we are satisfied the member has made a fair offer to resolve the complaint and the consumer has not accepted the offer. - 2.46 We will only recommence handling complaints we have stopped handling in exceptional circumstances.